maftouni/maftouni.github.io/_pages/about.md

   - /about.html
 ---

-I am Maede, a Ph.D. candidate in [Industrial Engineering at Virginia Tech](https://www.ise.vt.edu/people/graduate/phd/maftouni.html), and 2020-2021's Vice president of INFORMS student chapter at VT.
-I have my Master's degree from the Industrial and Systems Engineering Department of Virginia Tech.
-I have also received the graduate certificate in Data Analytics from the [Discovery Analytics Center](https://dac.cs.vt.edu/academics/data-analytics/) at Virginia Tech.
+I am Maede, a Ph.D. holder in [Industrial Engineering from Virginia Tech](https://www.ise.vt.edu/people/graduate/phd/maftouni.html), currently employed as a Data Scientist at [Quantum-Si](https://www.quantum-si.com/).
+My educational background includes Master's and Bachelor's degrees in Industrial and Systems Engineering, with a strong emphasis on data analytics, learning techniques, and system thinking.
+I have also earned a graduate certificate in Data Analytics from the [Discovery Analytics Center](https://dac.cs.vt.edu/academics/data-analytics/) at Virginia Tech.

-I am a member of the [Smart Manufacturing Analytics Research & Technology (SMART) Laboratory](https://www.smartlab-vt.com/team) under the supervision of [Dr. James Kong](https://www.ise.vt.edu/people/faculty/kong.html).
-I have achieved two primary research goals so far; First, I proposed and implemented a novel approach for Covid-19 diagnosis.
-Second, I proposed and implemented deep learning structures for video object segmentation and tracking for additive manufacturing.
+During my Ph.D., I was a part of the [Smart Manufacturing Analytics Research & Technology (SMART) Laboratory](https://www.smartlab-vt.com/team), working under the guidance of [Dr. James Kong](https://www.ise.vt.edu/people/faculty/kong.html).
+My research revolved around achieving two primary objectives.
+Firstly, I introduced and executed an innovative approach for Covid-19 diagnosis.
+Secondly, I designed and implemented deep learning models for video object segmentation and tracking in the context of additive manufacturing.

-I enjoy utilizing data analytics, machine learning, and deep learning methods to turn data into actionable insights, automatic systems, and interactive visualizations.
-I have worked with different data types, including time series, text, images, and videos, in industrial and medical projects.
-My end goal is to contribute to high-impact projects as a data scientist.
+I find great satisfaction in utilizing data analytics, machine learning, and deep learning methodologies to transform raw data into actionable insights, automated systems, and interactive visualizations, including executive dashboards.
+My experience spans a wide range of data types, encompassing time series data, text data, images, and videos, in both industrial and medical projects.
+My ultimate aim is to make significant contributions to high-impact projects as a dedicated data scientist.

 News
 =====
+[May.
+2023]  Defended my Ph.D.\
 [Apr.
 2022]  Held a Workshop on ["Building Interactive Dashboards with Tableau"](https://www.youtube.com/watch?v=ZsjCkWFVwCk) at VT INFORMS Student Chapter\
 [Nov.
 2021]  Held a Python Workshop on ["US Real Estate Market Trends Visualization"](https://www.youtube.com/watch?v=Yo0P7zcKDtg) at VT INFORMS Student Chapter\
 [Aug.
 2021]  Received Future Professoriate Certificate at Virginia Tech\